-Will the BOJ and SNB step up to weaken their currencies and protect their exports industries again?
+Will the BOJ and SNB step up to weaken their currencies and protect their export industries again?

 But believe it or not, there are still many that believe the yen isn’t overvalued yet, even as it approaches its all-time high at 75.57.
 Some even predict that it will continue trekking north and that USD/JPY may hit 73.00 within the quarter.